 Looking for a great camp for your gifted child to attend this summer?
 There are many camps in and around Tennessee that offer academic and artistic acceleration and enrichment.
+A summer camp is the one that engages the students in a more efficient way.
+It increases the thinking capacity of the students.
+They are made to come in front by overcoming the stage fear.
+Read full article to get the detailed schedule of the summer camp like time, type of event, mentor and so on.
 TAG has put together a partial listing of these programs for your convenience.

 Note: a listing on this page does not imply an endorsement of the program or camp by the Tennessee Association for the Gifted.